-Format

-- Paper 2: reasoning consists of a single test paper. - Pupils will have 40 minutes to complete Paper 2 by answering the questions in the test paper.

-Equipment

-Each pupil will need the equipment specified below:

-- a dark pencil or blue or black pen - a sharp, dark pencil for mathematical drawing - a ruler (showing centimetres and millimetres) - an angle measurer or protractor (papers 2 and 3 only) - a mirror (papers 2 and 3 only)
+Format Paper 2: reasoning consists of a single test paper.
+Pupils will have 40 minutes to complete Paper 2 by answering the questions in the test paper.
+Equipment Each pupil will need the equipment specified below: a dark pencil or blue or black pen a sharp, dark pencil for mathematical drawing - a ruler (showing centimetres and millimetres) an angle measurer or protractor (papers 2 and 3 only) a mirror (papers 2 and 3 only).
 Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
-Highlighter pens may be used if this is normal classroom practice.

-Pupils may use the following equipment, if this is normal classroom practice:

-- monolingual English electronic spell checkers - bilingual word lists - bilingual dictionaries or electronic translators, provided they only give word-for-word translations

-Pupils are not allowed:
+Pupils may use the following equipment, if this is normal classroom practice: - monolingual English electronic spell checkers - bilingual word lists bilingual dictionaries or electronic translators, provided they only give word-for-word translations - highlighter pens.
+Pupils are not allowed: - calculators - squared paper - tracing paper.

-- calculators

-- squared paper

-- tracing paper